KarlFarrugiaIcon/OreillyKatas2023/README.md

 ### Redis

-Redis plays a pivotal role in enhancing the speed and efficiency of our app.
+Redis plays a pivotal role in enhancing the speed and efficiency of the app.
 As an in-memory data store, Redis excels at caching frequently accessed data, reducing database load, and significantly improving response times for users.
 Its support for data structures like strings, sets, and hashes makes it versatile for various application needs, such as session management, real-time analytics, and queuing.
-With Redis, our app can deliver lightning-fast data retrieval and processing, ensuring a snappy and highly responsive user experience.
-It's a key component that enhances the overall performance and scalability of our application.
+With Redis, the app can deliver fast data retrieval and processing, ensuring a snappy and highly responsive user experience.
+It's a key component that enhances the overall performance and scalability of the application.

 [ADR 3 - Cosmos DB and Redis for Global Data Distribution](/Resources/ADRs/ADR03-Data-Distribution.md)